 Without a doubt.
 While buying a modem may mean paying more of an upfront cost, it will quickly make up for the money you spend on rental fees.
 A modem rental can cost you as much as $120 a year depending on the offer you get from your cable internet provider.
-And buying your own modem as opposed to keeping a rental means that you can get a fast, high-speed model built for your particular gaming needs rather than worrying about whether the model your ISP provides supports your needs.
+And buying your own modem as opposed to keeping a rental means that you can get a fast, high-speed model built for your particular gaming needs, rather than worrying about whether the model your ISP provides supports your needs.

 Are Gaming Routers Worth It?

-If you regularly play MMOs, engage with competitive games, or use streaming services like Xbox Game Pass or Playstation Now, the best routers are actually going to be those built with online gaming in mind.
+If you regularly play MMOs, engage in competitive games, or use streaming services like Xbox Game Pass or Playstation Now, the best routers are going to be those built with online gaming in mind.
 They offer some of the most impressive power around and tend to come with specialized features designed specifically for gaming.

 Does a Modem Affect Internet Speed?